lakshyarawat1/kali_guide/owasp_top_10.md

 - ***Deserialization*** is the reverse of this, converting serialized info into objects.
 - Insecure deserialization occurs when data from an untrusted website gets executed because there is no validation or filtering.

+### Cookies

+- Cookies stores usernames and passwords and other information , but they are mostly temporary and ends after some time.
+- Some important attributes of cookies are :
+    - Cookies Name : Name of the cookie to be set
+    - Cookie Value : Value of the cookie, plaintext or encoded
+    - Secure Only : If set, cookies will be only set over HTTPS
+    - Expiry : Timestamp of the cookie to expire
+    - Path : Specific URL which sets the cookie